CodigoWaldo/CodigoWaldo/README.md

 <summary>💻 <strong>Languages that i know</strong></summary> <br />
 <!-- C++ -->
 <a href="#"><img height="50px" width="auto" src="https://abrudz.github.io/logos/CPlusPlus.svg" align="center" /></a><br />
 ● I start programming with C++, I practiced a lot there and write a lot of personal projects in C++.
-My major experience is with this language.
+My major experience is with this language. <br />
 <!-- C# -->
 <a href="#"><img height="50px" width="auto" src="https://abrudz.github.io/logos/CSharp.svg" /></a>
 <br />● I use C# in game development because unity enguine works with this language.